 - A form (#%apply-values proc expr) is equivalent to (call-with-values (lambda () expr) proc), but the run-time system avoids allocating a closure for expr. - A define-values form may have (begin '%%inline-variant%% expr1 expr2) for its expression, in which case expr2 is the normal result, but expr1 may be inlined for calls to the definition from other modules.
-Definitions of functions without an '%%inline-variant%% are never inlined across modules. - Some applications of core primitives are annotated with #%in, which indicates that the JIT compiler will inline the operation.
-(Inlining information is not part of the bytecode, but is instead based on an enumeration of primitives that the JIT is known to handle specially.)
-Operations from racket/flonum and racket/unsafe/ops are always inlined, so #%in is not shown for them. - Function arguments and local bindings that are known to have a particular type have names that embed the known type.
+Definitions of functions without an '%%inline-variant%% are never inlined across modules. - Function arguments and local bindings that are known to have a particular type have names that embed the known type.
 For example, an argument might have a name that starts argflonum or a local binding might have a name that starts flonum to indicate a flonum value. - A #%decode-syntax form corresponds to a syntax object.